Lara Trump says she thinks GOP voters would like to see RNC pay Donald Trump's legal fees - ExBulletin

 Lara Trump says she thinks GOP voters would like to see RNC pay Donald Trump's legal fees

 NORTH CHARLESTON, S.C.
-(AP) Donald Trump's daughter-in-law and pick to help lead the Republican National Committee said she believes Republican voters will support the political organization paying former presidents exorbitant legal fees.
+(AP) Donald Trump's daughter-in-law and pick to help lead the Republican National Committee said she believes Republican voters will support the political organization paying the former president's mounting legal bills .

 Lara Trump said Wednesday, while campaigning for her father-in-law ahead of the South Carolina primary, that she was unfamiliar with the RNC's rules regarding paying Donald Trump's legal fees in a multitude criminal and civil cases.